 Doing this in the fall helps to leach the beneficial microbes and organisms into your soil over the winter.
 When spring rolls around the soil is ready to give you great plants for the garden.
-Use the last of last years compost pile, some grass clippings, and some leaves and amend the soil well.
+Use the last of last year’s compost pile, some grass clippings, and some leaves and amend the soil well.

 If you use a rototiller in your garden, you should also consider doing this in the fall to ensure that the soil is able to fully drain during the winter months when there will be more moisture in the soil.
-This is also an ideal way to mix in the above-mentioned compost and other components that you may add into your soil.
+This is also an ideal way to mix in the above-mentioned compost and other components that you may add to your soil.

 5. Fall Is The Time To Divide And Plant Bulbs